25 of the most iconic computers ever

-Computers have come a long way fast, so we’ve taken a stroll through the annals of computer history, plucking out 25 models that changed the world…
+We’ve taken a stroll through the annals of computer history, plucking out 25 models that changed the world

 Apple iMac G3 (1998)

 Along with the iPod, the original iMac is probably the product that best encapsulates Apple’s late ’90s/early ’00s resurgence.
-Jonathan Ive’s egg-shaped, all-in-one design was cuddly, colourful and cool – making something based around a 15-inch CRT desirable is no mean feat.
+Jonathan Ive’s curvaceous and colourful all-in-one design was cuddly, colourful and cool – making something based around a 15-inch CRT desirable is no mean feat.
 The bold styling was backed up by equally ballsy feature choices: the G3 tossed out a 3.5-inch disk drive in favour of just a CD tray, came with a “hockey puck” circular mouse and was the first home computer to offer a USB port.
 Revolutionary?
-Not ‘alf.
-Apart from that mouse, which was rubbish.
+Not ‘arf.
+Apart from that hockey-puck mouse, which was rubbish.

 BBC Micro (1981)

 Guaranteed to trigger a flood of memories for anyone who went to a British school in the ’80s or early ’90s, the Acorn-designed “Beeb” swiftly became the go-to computer for educational establishments, who prized its durability, power and versatility.
-Despite being largely ignored outside the UK, it also found some success as a home computer, games machine (classic titles like Elite debuted on the BBC Micro) and even as a tool for synth-pop bands like Erasure, Yazoo and Depeche Mode.
+Despite being largely ignored outside the UK, it’s undoubtedly one of the most iconic computers ever and found some success as a home computer, games machine (classic titles like Elite debuted on the BBC Micro) and even as a tool for synth-pop bands like Erasure, Yazoo and Depeche Mode.

 Alienware Area-51 (1997)